Kindred of the Ebony Kingdom: Reception

 Backstab was critical of the sourcebook, saying that while it had a good concept, it was poorly implemented and written, with information often being hard to find and embedded in pieces of short fiction.
 They compared it unfavorably to an earlier sourcebook, Kindred of the East.
-Meanwhile, French RPG magazine Casus Belli and American social cataloging web site Goodreads gave Kindred of the Ebony Kingdom mixed reviews.
+Meanwhile, French RPG magazine Casus Belli gave Kindred of the Ebony Kingdom mixed reviews.